 Managing a kitchen can be extremely hard work.
-At BevSpot, ’re making the job a little bit easier by simplifying time-consuming tasks, providing access to critical data, and helping drive down costs.
+At BevSpot, we’re making the job a little bit easier by simplifying time-consuming tasks, providing access to critical data, and helping drive down costs.
 Check out this series for helpful ideas and tips on managing a kitchen.

 But it’s critical you stay on top of recipe costs.